apache/beam/website/src/documentation/transforms/python/element-wise/filter.md

 </table>
 <br>

-### Side Inputs - Singleton
+### Example 4: Filtering with side inputs as singletons

-If there is a single value in the `PCollection`, such as the average from another computation, passing the `PCollection` as a *singleton* will access that value.
+If the `PCollection` has a single value, such as the average from another computation, passing the `PCollection` as a *singleton* accesses that value.

+In this example, we pass a `PCollection` the value `'perennial'` as a singleton.
+We then use that value to filter out perennials.

 ```py
 {% github_sample /apache/beam/blob/master/sdks/python/apache_beam/examples/snippets/transforms/element_wise/filter.py tag:filter_side_inputs_singleton %}```